aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve/README.md

 There are 4 steps to setup an SageMaker Endpoint with TorchServe:

-1. Build customised Docker Image and push to Amazon Elastic Container Registry (ECR).
+1. Build customized Docker Image and push to Amazon Elastic Container Registry (ECR).
 The dockerfile is provided in root of this code repository, which helps setup FastAI and TorchServe dependencies.
-2. Compress `*mar` into `*targ.gz` and upload to Amazon Simple Storage Service (S3).
+2. Compress `*.mar` into `*.tar.gz` and upload to Amazon Simple Storage Service (S3).
 3. Create SageMaker model using the docker image from step 1 and the compressed model weights from step 2.
 4. Create the SageMaker endpoint using the model from step 3.